-If you are looking to cut down on the cost of owning a pet, this ultimate guide to DIY dog grooming can help.
+If you want to lower the cost of owning a pet, this ultimate guide to DIY dog grooming can help.
 Many of us rely on professional groomers to take care of our dogs’ grooming needs.

-While it can be convenient and time-saving to outsource this job, outsourcing comes with a significant price tag.
+While it can be convenient and time-saving to outsource this job to a professional, dog grooming services can come with a significant price tag.
 Dog grooming services usually cost $40 and upwards and can even verge into the $100 plus territory!
 Yikes!

 How to Groom Your Dog At Home

 That’s why we recommend you first arm yourself with some expert advice.
-To help you out, we’ve put together this handy guide of DIY dog grooming tips for:
+To help you out, we’ve put together this handy guide of DIY dog grooming tips for bathing, brushing, and trimming your dog.

 In addition, we will answer these common questions for pet owners: How often should I groom my dog?
 What grooming do dogs need?
 What do I need to get my dog groomed?